foreverfl/vscode/docs/python/linting.md

 Linting will automatically run when a Python file is opened or saved.

-Errors and warnings are shown in the **Problems** panel (`kb(workbench.actions.view.problems)`) for open files, and are also highlighted in the code editor.
+Errors and warnings are shown in the **Problems** panel (`Ctrl+Shift+M`) for open files, and are also highlighted in the code editor.
 Hovering over an underlined issue displays the details:

 ![Linting messages in the editor and the Problems panel](images/linting/lint-messages.png)